It is important to prepare for divorce or separation as early as possible in the process.

 Even a “simple” divorce can result in complications.
 This can happen by not following the proper legal procedure or by not fairly dividing the assets and liabilities.
-An attorney can be a significant financial investment, but having strong representation from the start can actually save you money.
-Plus, it’ll make your life easier through this hard time.

 1. Decide on Your Goals.